espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Briny Bolt.md

 * * *

-**Critical Success** The creature takes 4d6 bludgeoning damage and is [[Blinded]] for 1 round and [[Dazzled]] for 1 minute as saltwater sprays into its eyes.
+**Critical Success** The creature takes 4d6 bludgeoning damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] for 1 round and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 1 minute as saltwater sprays into its eyes.
 The creature can spend an Interact action to rub its eyes and end the blinded condition, but not the dazzled condition.

 **Success** The creature takes 2d6 bludgeoning damage and is blinded for 1 round.
 The creature can spend an Interact action wiping the salt water from its eyes to end the blinded condition.